Platform Product Leader · Fintech · Warsaw, Poland

 A product is something you recommend — not because you're paid to, but because it solved your problem well enough that you want others to have that experience.
 The recommendation is the proof.
 Velocity, OKRs, NPS come after: they explain the result, they don't replace it.

-Most problems aren't one thing.
-A bad customer experience, a process running on debt, two systems quietly contradicting each other — underneath, they connect.
+Most problems are connected underneath.
+A bad customer experience, a process running on debt, two systems quietly contradicting each other.
+Usually they share one root.
 So before deciding what to build, I look for how the parts fit and where it actually breaks — not just the symptom in front of me.

 I think in systems before features.
-When something feels wrong — a slow team, a fragmented product — my first question isn't "what should we change?" but "what setup keeps producing this?"
+When something feels wrong, my first question isn't "what should we change?" but "what problem are we actually trying to solve?"
 The root is usually one of three: fragmentation nobody named, incentives pointing the wrong way, or ownership that exists in title only.
 Naming which one cuts through months of debate.